aj-code/3gsocks/README.md

 If you're on some sort of linux you can do the following:

-Generate some self signed certs
+Generate some self signed certs:

 `$ openssl req -x509 -nodes -newkey rsa:4096 -keyout key.pem -out cert.pem -days 90`

-Run the server (on linux)
+Run the server on linux (note that windows or whatever should work just as well):

 `$ ./3gsocks_server_linux_amd64 --connect-back-address 127.0.0.1:9999` (there's way more switches, run with a -h to see these and override defaults)